Karthi1908/NAX/README.md

 1. Record all the trade related transctions
 2. Calculate the MTM positions and re-calcaulate the balances of each account
 3. If any account doesnt meet the maintainence margin, it will perform the liquidation
-4. It also performs the funding operations to align the Mark price and market price
+4. It also performs the "Funding" operations to align the Mark price and market price

 Ledger receives the Market prices from the oracle and it can use either mark price or market price for the MTM and Margin calculation.
+Mark price is provide by mCFMM

 ### mCFMM